-- CODE OF THE PROJECT: BI/US-20-054 (ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and USA 2018 – 2020)
+- PROJECT CODE: BI/US-20-054, ARRS – Public call of international bilateral scientific cooperation between Republic of Slovenia and USA 2018 – 2020

-- TITLE OF THE PROJECT: Perception and performance assessment in bio-based architecture
+- PROJECT TITLE: Perception and performance assessment in bio-based architecture

 - BUDGET: 3.000,00 EUR

 - PARTNERS: InnoRenew CoE (Slovenia) and Oregon State University, Department of Wood Science and Engineering (USA)